• Athletic Director’s Honor Roll, Fall 2017, Spring 2018

 HIGH SCHOOL: Began his senior season as a slot receiver and running back but moved to quarterback for the final three games … Four-year starter for coach Jeff Pickren at King's Ridge Christian … All-Area for North Fulton … Two-time first-team all-region, recognized at running back as a junior and as an athlete for his senior season … Had a remarkable performance in his final high school game when he rushed for 390 yards and scored seven touchdowns in a 56-40 victory over Strong Rock Christian; also passed for 162 yards.

 PERSONAL: Full name is Marjahn Penny Mathias Hart ...
 Born July 5, 1996 ...
 Son of Millard and Reva Hart ...
-Majoring in exercise science.
+Majoring in religious studies.